 The current dean of the McKelvey School of Engineering is Aaron Bobick, who is also a faculty member in CSE.

 Each school also has an Associate Dean who supervises the academic activities of that school.
-Chris Kroeger is the Associate Dean for the School of Engineering.
+Chris Kroeger is the Associate Dean for Undergraduate Student Services for the School of Engineering.

 What does a provost do?